memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/create.md

 ### 1.1 Creating a single node

-Use the following query to create a signle node.
+Use the following query to create a single node.
 The `RETURN` clause is used to return results.
 A newly created node can be returned in the same query.

 ```openCypher